 - Light sensitivity

-- Seeing floaters in the field of view
+- Seeing floaters in the field of vision

-If you experiences these symptoms seek medical attention immediately.
-Uveitis is usually a chronic disease which can lead to vision loss as well as other eye problems such as glaucoma, retinal detachment and cataracts.
+If you experience these symptoms, it is important to seek medical attention immediately.
+Uveitis is often a chronic condition that can lead to vision loss as well as other eye problems such as glaucoma, retinal detachment, and cataracts.

 Causes of Uveitis

-The cause of uveitis is still somewhat of a mystery.
-It is often found in connection with eye injuries, viral infections, toxins or tumors in the eye or with systemic autoimmune disorders (such as AIDS, rheumatoid arthritis or psoriasis), or inflammatory disorders (such as Crohn’s disease, colitis or Multiple Sclerosis).
+The exact cause of uveitis is not fully understood.
+It can be associated with eye injuries, viral infections, toxins or tumors in the eye, or with systemic autoimmune conditions (such as AIDS, rheumatoid arthritis, or psoriasis), or inflammatory conditions (such as Crohn’s disease, colitis or Multiple Sclerosis).

 Treatment for Uveitis

-Uveitis treatment is designed to reduce and eliminate inflammation and pain and to prevent damage to the tissues within the eye, as well as to restore and prevent vision loss.
-The inflammation is typically treated with anti-inflammatory steroid eye drops, pills, dissolving capsules, or injections, depending on where the condition presents in the eye.
-Additional medications or treatments may be prescribed depending on the cause of the condition.
-For example, when the cause is an autoimmune disease, immunosuppressant medications may also be used.
-If there is a viral infection or elevated intraocular pressure, appropriate medications will be given to treat those issues.
-Often uveitis is a chronic disease so it’s important to see the eye doctor any time the symptoms appear.
+The goal of uveitis treatment is to reduce and eliminate inflammation and pain, prevent damage to the tissues within the eye, and restore and preserve vision.
+Anti-inflammatory steroid eye drops, pills, dissolving pills, or injections are typically used to treat inflammation, depending on the location of the inflammation within the eye.
+Additional medications or treatments may be prescribed based on the underlying cause of the condition.
+For example, if the cause is an autoimmune disease, immunosuppressant medications may also be used.
+If a viral infection or increased intraocular pressure is present, appropriate medications will be prescribed to address these issues.
+Uveitis is often a chronic condition, so it is important to see an eye doctor whenever symptoms appear.